-48 pupils in KS2 received additional one to one or small group feedback from their class teacher.
+40 pupils in KS2 received additional one to one or small group feedback from their class teacher.
 Use of this dedicated teacher directed time was well managed by the class teachers reacting to observed and assessed need, as an immediate reaction to misconceptions and further consolidation and also as a time to pre-teach content enabling pupils to more successfully access whole class teaching and learning.

-50 Identified children (PP and non-PP) received tutoring (school led tutoring).
+62 Identified children (PP and non-PP) received tutoring (school led tutoring).
 The monitoring and assessment by class teachers enabled them to select specific objectives for the tutoring sessions to focus on.
-These addressed gaps in learning that had arisen from a disruptive education due to covid 19 and it also improved the confidence of the children enabling them to engage more fully with whole class teaching.
+These addressed gaps in learning and also improved the confidence of the children enabling them to engage more fully with whole class teaching.

-The evaluation of the above approaches showed small steps progress for individuals, this progress in terms of end of year data has not as yet been fully realised.
+The evaluation of the above approaches showed small steps progress for individuals, this progress in terms of end of year data has not as yet been fully realised in all year groups.
 This focused support will continue